Trump signs proclamation to suspend visas for new Harvard international students

 By Emma Tucker, CNN

-(CNN) — President Donald Trump signed a proclamation to suspend international visas for new students at Harvard University, the White House announced Wednesday, in a dramatic escalation of its efforts to block foreigners from enrolling at the elite university.
+(CNN) — President Donald Trump signed a proclamation to suspend international visas for new students at Harvard University, the White House announced Wednesday, in a dramatic escalation of its efforts to block foreign nationals from enrolling at the elite university.

-The proclamation suspends the entry of any new Harvard student as a nonimmigrant under F, M, or J visas into the United States and “directs the Secretary of State to consider revoking existing F, M, or J visas for current Harvard students who meet the Proclamation’s criteria,” the White House said in a statement on Wednesday.
+The proclamation temporarily blocks the entry of nearly all new Harvard students as nonimmigrants into the United States under visas most international students use to study at universities or participate in academic exchange programs in the country.

+It also directs the Secretary of State “to consider revoking” those visas – known as F, M and J visas – for current Harvard students who meet the proclamation’s “criteria,” the White House said in a statement on Wednesday.

+The move throws Harvard’s ability to enroll international students – which make up about 27% of the student body – into doubt once again just days after a federal judge blocked the administration’s last attempt targeting foreign students at the nation’s oldest and wealthiest university.

+A Harvard spokesperson said the university will “will continue to protect its international students.”

+“This is yet another illegal retaliatory step taken by the Administration in violation of Harvard’s First Amendment rights,” the university spokesperson said in a statement to CNN.

-The White House said the move is an attempt to “safeguard national security,” accusing Harvard of having “concerning foreign ties.”
+The White House said the latest move is an attempt to “safeguard national security,” accusing Harvard of having “concerning foreign ties and radicalism.”
 The announcement also cited the university’s alleged failure to “provide sufficient information” about foreign students and “reporting deficient data on only three students.”

 The move comes after US District Court Judge Allison Burroughs last week ordered the Trump administration to not make any changes to Harvard’s international student visa program indefinitely.
 The order came days after the judge temporarily halted the administration’s revocation of the university’s ability to enroll foreign students.